 Instead it inspires us to try, fail, get up, keep walking and find the abundant life because we know we are children of the living God.

-Questions to discuss with each other about Identity
+Questions about Identity

 Which of the examples of false identity above do I see commonly in my life?